-First Draft, Second Draft, or Editing: How to Know What Draft You’re On
+First Draft Definition: Key Differences Between First and Second Drafts

 - A professional editor will offer insight and understanding into your genre.
 They’ll provide feedback about the obligatory scenes and conventions in your genre to ensure your story is moving forward.
 This is often something that is difficult to achieve on your own.

 It can be scary sending your work to an editor.
-Worry often worms its way though you at first.
-It makes you feel vulnerable because your story has become a very intimate part of you.
-Sending it to someone can cause fear of judgement and rejection.
+Fear of judgement and rejection often worms its way through you at first.

 However, a professional editor knows this and will be both honest and kind.
 Over time, you’ll establish a relationship with them, one that will often last through your entire writing career.